 What Healing Can Look Like

-If passenger anxiety has been limiting your life, integrative therapy can help you understand what your system is responding to and begin building a more steady relationship with the experience.
+If passenger anxiety has been limiting your life, your relationships, your travel, or your ability to feel at ease in everyday situations, integrative therapy can help you understand what your system is responding to and begin building a more steady relationship with the experience.
+You do not have to shame yourself into healing.
+You can begin gently, with curiosity, support, and a deeper understanding of what your nervous system has been trying to protect.
 If this blog post resonated with you, please schedule a phone consult.